1967–68 NHL season

 The 1967–68 NHL season was the 51st season of the National Hockey League.
 The league expanded to 12 teams, putting the new six in the newly created West Division, while the "Original Six" were all placed in the newly created East Division.
-The regular season schedule was expanded to 74 games per team.
+The regular season schedule was expanded to 74 games per team and featured the first time all twelve teams played games on the same day on October 18, 1967.
 The Montreal Canadiens won the Stanley Cup against the new St. Louis Blues, in four games.